BIBA

 Please let me show you what we mean and how depreciation could affect you.

-This is a real-life example taken from a member of our team. (thankfully they all as you would expect, have gap insurance)
+This is a real-life example taken from a member of our team. (thankfully, they all, as you would expect, have gap insurance)

 They paid £26,320 on the road after discounts.

-Today the car is worth £11,360 - £13,350 (prices taken from Glass's Guide Jan 2020)
+Today, the car is worth £11,360 - £13,350 (prices taken from Glass's Guide Jan 2020)

 He bought the car for his 40th birthday in August 2019 and had managed to get a good deal.

-The RRP was £38469 but he managed to get it for £32188.69.
+The RRP was £38469, but he got it for £32188.69.

-The value today is between £25420 and £27650 in just 5 months.
-Best case senario thats a whopping £6768.69 loss.
+Today's value is between £ 25,420 and £ 27,650 in just five months.
+In the best-case scenario, that's a whopping £6768.69 loss.